fletchjp/CANCMDDC2/README.md

 I will document these in [BRANCHES](BRANCHES.md).

 I have made version-2.9 into main as it is the most uptodate of the previous branches.
 It contains work on task management missing from older code.
+This will be the version used with H bridge drivers.

 version-3.0 is older.
 It does have some preliminary work on serial connection using RS485.

+I am going to make a new develop branch for the work with the DC controller.

 ## Problems